SMETA Audit Checklist

 An ethical trade audit such as SMETA can help global buyers and suppliers such as retail brands, manufacturers, international agents and even single production sites, optimize their supply chain to meet or exceed the demands of today’s economy, while demonstrating responsible business practice.

 As an audit method, SMETA makes it easier for companies to determine their strengths and drive continuous improvement in their supply chain.
-Here is an overview of how the SMETA works:
+Here is an overview of how the SMETA audit works:

 The SMETA Method